TechColab/VR-Conditioner-MAX9926-reg/README.md

 Goal: give the left 6 passive components some space from the edge.
 Increace size/power of some SMT resistors where suggested.
 Re-route COUT1 from DIP.8 to SIL.4 in green so no signal traces are by the edge.
-Shift right 5 components slightly right
+Shift right 5 components slightly right.
-Shift DIP, chip & hidden cap slightly right
+Shift DIP, chip & hidden cap slightly right.
-Shift left 6 components slightly right
+Shift left 6 components slightly right.
-Re-route left 6 components to avoid side swapping, keeping the larger SMTs.
+Re-route left 6 components to avoid side swapping.
-Ensure GNG plane encircles everything with a via in each corner.
+Ensure GND plane encircles everything with a via in each corner.
 Ensure all 'thin' traces are 0.20mm (up from 0.16) Tidy with some symetry.